Free & No Signup Required

 Calculate Your Concrete Blocks

 Enter your CMU wall dimensions below.
-Add multiple walls and deduct door and window openings for an accurate per-square-foot block count.
+The block estimator adds multiple walls and deducts door and window openings for an accurate per-square-foot block count.

 Unit: